phparkitect/arkitect/README.md

 ## Using a phar
 Sometimes your project can conflict with one or more of Phparkitect's dependencies.
 In that case you may find the Phar (a self-contained PHP executable) useful.

-The Phar can be downloaded from Github:
+The Phar can be downloaded from GitHub:

 ```
 wget https://github.com/phparkitect/arkitect/releases/latest/download/phparkitect.phar